 Burke was named one of the Silence Breakers in Time's 2017 Person of the Year issue, though many have noted that her absence from the issue's cover is glaring.

 Actor and activist Gabrielle Union has been speaking out for years about rape culture and sexual violence.
 Her new book, We're Going to Need More Wine, is a collection of personal essays that dig deep into her experiences — including her own rape, her relationships and life as a black woman.
 Tarana Burke credits Union as "one of the few examples of resilience [she] could point to" when she started doing workshops with black survivors.

-Nyong'o was also one of dozens of women to come forward about sexual harassment from film mogul Harvey Weinstein and one of the only women Weinstein's team actually responded to in the press.
+But most notably, Nyong'o was one of dozens of women to come forward about sexual harassment from film mogul Harvey Weinstein and one of the only women Weinstein's team actually responded to in the press.
 Nyong'o also called out Grazia U.K. for editing her hair in a cover photo.

-Activist Heather Heyer was killed in Charlottesville, Virginia when a neo-Nazi drove a car into a crowd of counterprotesters at a white supremacist rally.
+Activist Heather Heyer was killed in Charlottesville, Virginia, when a neo-Nazi drove a car into a crowd of counterprotesters at a white supremacist rally.
 Her name and the quote in her last Facebook cover photo became rallying cries for those resisting white supremacist gatherings all over the country.

 The Heather Heyer Foundation was founded in Heyer's name to provide scholarships and financial assistance to those in need who are passionate about civil rights and social change.
 In the wake of her death, Heyer's mother, Susan Bro, encouraged people to follow in her footsteps, stand up for social justice and keep fighting.

 Following a terrorist attack at her Manchester show that killed 22 people and left 59 injured, Ariana Grande and her team pulled together a fundraiser concert in just a couple of weeks.
 The One Love Manchester show raised $13 million in funds to help bombing victims and their families.